-Colorful tableware made of melamine is sturdy, lightweight, and shatterproof.
-These qualities make it a popular choice for children, picnics or camping trips.
-Utopia reveals some persuasive arguments, like toxicity, not to use melamine dinnerware.
+Colorful plastic plates made of melamine are sturdy, lightweight, and shatterproof.
+These qualities make melamine dishes a popular choice for children, picnics or camping trips.
+We reveal some persuasive arguments not to use melamine dinnerware.
 We also profile popular alternatives.

 Melamine is a white, odorless and tasteless powder.
 Today, it is industrially extracted from urea produced during the combustion of natural gas.
 Melamine is combined with formaldehyde to synthesize resins.
 These resins are used in many common products, such as nail polish and clothing, as well as plastics, and even some medicines.
 Despite many health concerns, melamine resin is also often processed into hard plastic dishes, plates, chopsticks, saucers etc.

 - Melamine contamination increases the risk of kidney stones, kidney failure, and bladder problems.